Do you want to know what is an email blast and how to do it “the right way”?

 3. New Products

 You can send an email blast when you launch a new product.
-It’s best to segment your list into already purchased customers and new subscribers, so you can send different campaigns to them.
+It’s best to segment your list into already purchased customers and new subscribers so that you can send different campaigns to them.

-Newsletters are the most common type of broadcast emails.
-News, magazine websites, blogs, as well as business or non-profit organization send newsletters to inform their subscribers about the latest news.
+Newsletters are the most common type of broadcast email.
+News, magazine websites, blogs, as well as business or non-profit organizations send newsletters to inform their subscribers about the latest news.

 We hope this article helped you to learn what is an email blast and how to do an email blast the right way.
-You may also want to see our guide on how to get a free business email address.
+You may also want to see our guide on how to get a free business email address or our expert picks for the best free autoresponder tools for businesses.